What is Petroleum?

 - Certain bacteria helped in the decomposition of this organic matter and caused some chemical changes.

-- Matter consisting of largely carbon and hydrogen was left behind.
-However, as there is not sufficient oxygen at the bottom of the sea, the matter could not decompose completely.
+- Matter consisting largely of carbon and hydrogen was left behind.
+However, as there is no sufficient oxygen at the bottom of the sea, the matter could not decompose completely.

 - The partially decomposed matter remained on the seabed and eventually was covered with multiple layers of sand and silt.